Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

 Return address slot: `0x2008 + 8 = 8208` bytes from `content[0]` → **file byte `8208 - 133 = 8075`**.

 Since ASLR is disabled and ptrace is blocked, we use the same probe technique as before.
-The probe mimics the exact call-chain frame sizes from the IDA disassembly — identical to the previous challenge since `send_file` and `handle_connection` are unchanged:
+The probe mimics the exact call-chain frame sizes from the IDA disassembly, identical to the previous challenge since `send_file` and `handle_connection` are unchanged:

 ```c
 #define _GNU_SOURCE 1